 Q&A with Fedosiya

 Fedosiya Protopopova joined MyTona in 2014 as a QA specialist.
 At the time, she was studying computer programming at North-Eastern Federal University in Yakutsk, Russia.
-After 6 months working in QA, Fedosiya transitioned into a project management role before moving into her current role as Marketing Manager.
-Fedosiya currently manages the user acquisition and re-engagement campaigns for MyTona’s hottest gaming apps.
+After 8 months of working in QA, Fedosiya transitioned into a project management role.
+After major wins and success as MyTona’s Lead Marketing Manager, she is currently MyTona’s Chief Marketing Officer.

 Fedosiya’s guest blog: “9 Tips I Learned Marketing Popular Mobile Hidden Objects Game”

 In your own words, tell us about the apps that you manage?